 If you haven’t heard of the Figgy, it’s new to the rapidly growing play couch scene.
 Play couches to a certain extent have been around forever, but when much of the world experienced a “stay at home” order in early 2020 due to the COVID-19 pandemic, play couches (and the Nugget in particular) exploded in popularity.
 Kids are playing at home more, and the Nugget ended up being a great solution for parents.

 But with the popularity of the Nugget, the demand far exceeded supply and parents everywhere were left fighting for Nuggets.
 Whenever they would restock, they would sell out within seconds.
-They’ve since increased production capacity and have begun selling more on backorder, but the increased demand has opened the door to new options such as the Figgy.
+They’ve since increased production capacity and have begun selling more again, but the increased demand has opened the door to new options such as the Figgy.

 Let’s compare the two and see what’s right for you.